butteredcorn/Express-Documentation/docs/routes/sentry.md

 }()
 ```

-## Instructing Express to Use Sentry
+## Section 3: Instructing Express to Use Sentry

 To tell Express.js to use Sentry for our error handling, we need to do two things: we must initialize sentry with ```Sentry.init()``` and we must call the ```.use()``` function on our Express application.